34 Best Apps to learn the Korean Language in 2026

 Are you preparing for TOPIK (Test of Proficiency in Korean)?

-TOPIK ONE app simulates the actual tests.
-It also has previous year’s question papers for beginners, intermediate, and advanced learners.
+The TOPIK ONE app simulates the actual tests.
+It also features question papers from previous years for beginner, intermediate, and advanced learners.

-The app mimics TOPIK and has 4 sections — vocabulary and grammar, writing, reading, and listening.
+The app mirrors the TOPIK format and comprises four sections: vocabulary and grammar, writing, reading, and listening.
 You can also listen to words and sentences to check their pronunciation.

-The advantage of TOPIK One is you can access both writing and listening examinations.
-The developer also combines the app with a dictionary to help you look up new words’ meanings with a click.
+The advantage of TOPIK One is that you can access both writing and listening examinations.
+The developer also combines the app with a dictionary to help you look up the meanings of new words with a click.

 The app is suitable for candidates who aim to take TOPIK.
-Yet, it is still not the same as preparing formally.
+Yet it is still not the same as formal preparation.
 The app is also outdated and not synced with the current exam.
-There is no iOS version, and only available on Android.
+There is no iOS version, and the app is currently only available on Android.

 Pricing: The app is free to install.
 There is no paid add-on.